 The number of smartphone users worldwide now surpasses 3 billion, and is projected to climb to nearly 4 billion by the end of 2021.
-As of November 2019, Android is dominating the smartphone market with just under 76% market share, followed by iOS with nearly 23%.
+As of August 2020, Android is dominating the smartphone market with over 74% market share, followed by iOS with around 25%.

 For those looking to break into the mobile app market, the fact that Android is so widespread may be a sufficient reason to make it the platform of choice for their application.